micro/micro/README.md

 ## Call via Web

-Access services via the web
+Access services via the web using micro web which generates dynamic form fills

 Run the web app